 Talk to your doctor or dentist if you’re suffering from the symptoms of dry mouth.
 If you’re not currently taking medications that may be causing the problem, your symptoms might point to an underlying and undiagnosed medical condition like Sjögren’s syndrome or diabetes.

 A lack of saliva can be harmful to your teeth.
 Regular dental checkups are essential if you have dry mouth.
 Faithfully floss and brush your teeth every day in order to remove food and bacteria.
 If you can’t brush after eating, rinse your mouth.
 Sip water frequently throughout the day and use alcohol-free mouthwash or dental products.

 Check with your doctor to see whether medication would help relieve your dry mouth symptoms.
 Sucking on sugar-free candy or chewing sugar-free gum can stimulate the flow of saliva.
 Over-the-counter saliva substitutes may provide temporary relief for some people.

 Other Tips to Help Dry Mouth

 Sipping water frequently will help keep your mouth moist.
 But steer clear of sugary, acidic, or caffeinated drinks.
 Drinking water or milk with meals increases moisture and helps with chewing and swallowing.
 Try sleeping in a room with a humidifier to decrease dry mouth symptoms.
-Make sure you see your dentist for regular cleanings and exams.
+Make sure you see your Dentist Philadelphia PA for regular cleanings and exams.